Home Exercise Encyclopedia Atlas stone lift Exercise

 Benefits of the Atlas Stone Lift

-1. Full-Body Strength
+1. Builds Total-Body Strength

-2. Real-World Functionality
+2. Improves Real-World Functional Strength

-3. Explosive Power and Speed
+3. Enhances Explosive Power and Speed

 Recommended Sets and Reps